-Emails: Every email must include your name, course and section number so that the instructor can promptly address your question or concern.
-The instructor will respond to your email within 24 hours.
-However, the instructor will not respond to emails sent on Saturday or Sunday until the following Monday.
-Emails sent after normal business hours will not receive a response until the following workday during normal business hours.
+Emails: Every email must include your name, course and section number so that I can promptly address your question or concern.
+I will respond to your email within 24 hours.
+However, I will not respond to emails sent on Saturday or Sunday until the following Monday.
+Emails sent after normal business hours will not receive a response until the following workday.
 If Monday, or any other day is a public holiday for which SPC is closed, then I will not respond to the email until the following workday.